httpwg/http-extensions/draft-ietf-httpbis-priority.md

 priority signals that communicate to the server a "priority tree"; the structure of this tree represents the client's preferred relative ordering and weighted distribution of the bandwidth among HTTP responses.
-Servers could use these priority signals as input into prioritization decision making.
+Servers could use these priority signals as input into prioritization decision-making.

 The design and implementation of RFC 7540 stream priority was observed to have shortcomings, explained in {{motivation}}.
 HTTP/2